polivbr/dagster-sqlmesh/adr/0008-sqlmesh-plan-run-flow.md

 ## Decision

-**Use SQLMesh `plan` for metadata extraction and `run` for materialization, with clear separation from SQLMesh's environment management and breaking change handling.**
+**Use SQLMesh `plan` for validation and `run` for materialization in a combined operation, with clear separation from SQLMesh's environment management and breaking change handling.**

 ## Rationale